arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-11
+# fusion-12
-On this branch, we have add our `/article/header` feature and configured it to render using global content.
+On this branch, we won't actually be making any code changes!
+It's just here for continuity with the other tasks and concepts.

 ## User story
-As a user, I would like to configure my feature to use a single global content source.
+As a user, I would like to be able to render many pieces of content via this template in the browser.

 ## Concepts
-- Global Gontent
-- App Context
+- Resolvers

 ## New Files on this branch
-- `components/features/article/header/default.jsx`
+- None

 ## Changed files:
-- none
+- None

 ## What's next?
-Now that we have a feature that renders based on the global content instead of being fixed to component level content, we want to see how we can dynamically route content using PageBuilder templates.
-Switch to branch `fusion-12` to learn more about this next step.
+Now that we can render complex features, it's time to add some complexity to our layouts.
+We'll do that by introducing a new type of component: Chains.
+Switch to branch `fusion-13` to see how!